myuu-151/Octave-libogc/README.md

 # Octave

-A 3D Game Engine for GameCube, Wii, 3DS, Windows, Linux, and Android
+3D Game Engine fork for GameCube specifically

 > **Why this fork?**
 > - Stays on the original **libogc** — upstream Octave now requires libogc2 and a third-party package repository.